AM-Exercises/Trivia-API/backend/README.md

 **POST '/questions'**
 - Creates a new question.
-- Request Arguments: a json body.
+- Request Arguments: a json body with arguments for creating a new question.
+  The arguments are: question (string), answer(string), category(string) and difficulty(int).
   For example:
 ```
 {
    "question" : "Who is the first person to walk on the Moon?",